nf-core/eager/docs/usage.md

 Unable to acquire lock on session with ID 84333844-66e3-4846-a664-b446d070f775
 ```

-Normally suggest a previous nextflow run (on the same folder) was not cleanly
+Normally suggest a previous Nextflow run (on the same folder) was not cleanly
 killed by a user (e.g. using ctrl + z to hard kill a crashed run).

 To fix this, you must clean the entirety of the output directory (including
 output files) e.g. with `rm -r <output_dir>/* <output_dir>/.*` and re-running
 from scratch.

-<kbd>ctrl</kbd> + <kbd>z<kbd> is **not** a recommended way of killing a Nextflow
+`ctrl +z` is **not** a recommended way of killing a Nextflow job.
+Runs that take
-job.
-Runs that take a long time to fail are often still running because other
+a long time to fail are often still running because other job submissions are
-job submissions are still running.
-Nextflow will normally wait for those
+still running.
+Nextflow will normally wait for those processes to complete
-processes to complete before cleaning shutting down the run (to allow rerunning
+before cleaning shutting down the run (to allow rerunning of a run with
-of a run with `-resume`). <kbd>ctrl</kbd> + <kbd>c</kbd> is much safer as it
+`-resume`). `ctrl + c` is much safer as it will tell Nextflow to stop earlier
-will tell Nextflow to stop earlier but cleanly.
+but cleanly.

 ## Tutorials